AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

    }
    ```

-1. Perform view-based data validation, displaying an error message or loading indicator based on the returned data.
+1. Perform the view-based data validation, displaying an error message or loading indicator based on the returned data.

    ```javascript